SWORDIntel/DSLLVM/README.md

 **Is:**

 - A **minimally invasive** extension layer on top of LLVM/Clang/LLD.
-- A way to **tag and describe** builds for a DSMIL-style multi-layer system.
+- A way to **collect telemetry** during compilation.
-- A place to keep **AI / quantum / PQC-relevant metadata** close to the code that produced the binaries.
+- A place to keep **build metrics and metadata** close to the code that produced the binaries.

 **Is *not*:**

 - Not a new IR or language.
 - Not a replacement for upstream security guidance or crypto libraries.
-- Not a mandatory runtime or kernel – it’s “just” the compiler side.
+- Not a mandatory runtime or kernel – it's "just" the compiler side with telemetry.

----

-## Quantum & AI Integration

-DSLLVM does **not** execute quantum workloads itself.
-Instead, it:

-- lets you attach **“quantum candidate”** hints to selected optimisation or search problems;
-- keeps those hints in IR / object metadata so an external Qiskit pipeline can pick them up;
-- allows AI advisors to see **compiler-level features** (size, structure, call-graphs, annotations) without changing the generated machine code.

-These features are entirely optional; standard builds can ignore them.

 ---